sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

 -- Select the first row from lineage with LSIF data.
 This will return such a commit -- with a minimized distance, as the table expression has the same ordering as the -- traversal by construction.
+SELECT l."commit"
-SELECT l."commit" FROM lineage l WHERE l.has_lsif_data LIMIT 1
+FROM lineage l
+WHERE EXISTS (SELECT 1 FROM lsif_data_markers m WHERE m.repository = l.repository AND m."commit" = l."commit" has has_lsif_data)
+LIMIT 1
 ```

 This query maintains a worklist (the query-local `lineage` table) seeded by the requested commit, and grows by finding untracked commits that are either a parent (the ancestor `A` direction) or a child (the descendant `D` direction) of a commit already in the worklist and inserting it.
 The table is implicitly ordered by its insertions, so the final select returns the commit with index data that also has the smallest commit distance to the requested commit.
 The `WHERE` clause inside of the CTE is there to limit the size of the working table, which can be pathologically large in the case of a large commit graph and no uploads visible from a given commit.